-Each year, the Speak Up Research Project for Digital Learning polls K-12 students, parents, and educators about the role of technology for learning in and out of school.
-This survey represents the largest collection of authentic, unfiltered stakeholder voices on digital learning.
+Each year, the Speak Up Research Initiative polls K-12 students, parents, and educators about the role of technology for learning in and out of school.
+Speak Up represents the largest collection of authentic, unfiltered stakeholder voices on digital learning.
 Since fall 2003, more than 5 million K-12 students, parents, teachers, librarians, principals, technology leaders, district administrators, communications officers, and members of the community have shared their views and ideas through Speak Up.
 K-12 educators, higher education faculty, business, and policy leaders report that they regularly use the Speak Up data to inform federal, state, and local education programs.

 Between October 2017 and February 2018, 340,927 K-12 students, 33,156 teachers, 1,677 librarians, 2,423 administrators, 23,159 parents and 4,611 community members representing more than 10,619 public and private schools and 3,222 districts shared their views as part of Speak Up 2017.
 Schools from urban (29%), suburban (37%), and rural (34%) communities are represented.
 Well over half of the schools (68%) that participated in Speak Up 2017 are Title I eligible schools (an indicator of student population poverty).